Maxxxxz/PythonWindowTemplate/README.md

     * Simple Pages that you can easily implement yourself.
 * Hotkeys
     * Swap to different pages using the control key combined with a number key.
 These are all customizable.

+# To Do

+* Implement more potentially useful modules for quick startups
+* Make main `templateWindow.py` file more modular

+# Dependencies

+* Pages
+    * None